jenac/tntserver/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo own or admin
 * Other community or team contact